Sheldon-Lloyd/Cyber.Beast/comic/makkusu/8/readme.md

 Makkusu: what the heck sorry have to go

 Airiona: you are.
-Makkusu! if you leave now...
+You're only cheating your self Makkusu! if you leave now...

 Makkusu goes outside and finds a crater with an injured Minia